Série noire (film): Filming

 Série noire was filmed in six weeks with a budget of FRF 2 million.
 The film was shot mainly in Saint-Maur-des-Fossés and Créteil.
-Myriam Boyer also explains how “thin” the film's budget was, with a very small team.
-Being attentive to Dewaere's remarks, Corneau abandoned the idea of improvisations, but wanted spontaneous situations, taken on the spot.
-He innovates by shooting with two or three cameras with very little lighting (the chief operator Pierre-William Glenn will use film more sensitive than normal) and takes few shots.
-In addition, sound is recorded live with wireless high frequency microphones worn by the actors.
+Myriam Boyer described the films budget as “thin”, with a very small production team.
+Being attentive to Dewaere's remarks, Corneau abandoned the idea of improvisation, but wanted spontaneous scenarios, filmed on the spot.
+He innovated by shooting with two or three cameras with very little lighting (the chief operator Pierre-William Glenn used more sensitive film than normal) and took few shots.
+In addition, sound was recorded live with wireless high frequency microphones worn by the actors.

-The atmosphere on this shootout is nevertheless intense, Dewaere really bangs his head on the hood of a car during the scene where his character hits his head on his vehicle.
-Dewaere asked the director to be ready to shoot this scene, shot in a vacant lot one morning when it was minus fifteen degrees, because he did not want to do it many times and refused to be overtaken by a stuntman.
-In addition, the actor knows a dependence on the drug but remains however always perfectly lucid during all the duration of the shooting and masters his text to perfection.
-Dewaere takes care of Marie Trintignant, being attentive and protective of the young actress then aged 16.
-The actress will even say that in this film, "I have the impression that we all threw ourselves into the scenes, into the elements, like animals ...
+The atmosphere on the shoot was intense; Dewaere really bangs his head on the hood of a car during the scene where his character hits his head on his vehicle.
+Dewaere asked the director to be ready to shoot this scene, shot in a vacant lot one morning when it was minus fifteen degrees, wanting to avoid retakes, and refused a stuntman.
+The actor had been using drugs but remained perfectly lucid during all of the shooting, and recited his lines to perfection.
+Dewaere took care of Marie Trintignant, being attentive and protective of the young actress then aged 16.
+The actress said that in this film, "I have the impression that we all threw ourselves into the scenes, into the elements, like animals ...
 It was a violent film.
 Everything was violent!".
-After a strong sequence where the character played by Dewaere beats that of Myriam Boyer, the actor reveals to his partner that he had the impression of hitting his mother (Mado), as if to settle his accounts with her.
+After a strong sequence where Dewaere's character beats Boyer's, the actor revealed to his partner that he had the impression of hitting his mother (Mado), as if to settle his accounts with her.

 The scene where Frank strangled and killed Jeanne in a violent manner was extremely hard to film.
-After filming it, Dewaere returns home in a daze and tells friends who asked him what's wrong, "but do you realize that today I killed someone?
+After filming it, Dewaere returned home in a daze and told friends who asked him what was wrong, "but do you realize that today I killed someone?
 It is not nothing to kill someone".
-Having a deep respect for Bernard Blier, Dewaere dares not slap him in the face for the final scene, but Blier insists, forcing Dewaere to slap him for real.
+Having a deep respect for Bernard Blier, Dewaere dares not slap him in the face for the final scene, but Blier insisted, forcing Dewaere to slap him for real.

-In 'Projection privée', Alain Corneau talked about the shooting of the nude scene with Marie Trintignant: "I don't hide anything from her about the violence of the film and the hardness of the shooting, and I describe to her the scene where she opens her pink blouse, takes it off and gets completely naked in front of Patrick Dewaere.
+In Projection privée, Alain Corneau talked about the shooting of the nude scene with Marie Trintignant: "I don't hide anything from her about the violence of the film and the hardness of the shooting, and I describe to her the scene where she opens her pink blouse, takes it off and gets completely naked in front of Patrick Dewaere.
 Marie will be marked by this film, especially by her nude scene in the bedroom.
 She will have trouble with nudity afterwards: is that where it comes from?
 Possibly, I don't deny this possible responsibility".